raskchanky/elm-depot/README.md

 This app is compiled and run using [brunch.io](http://brunch.io).
 Here is a quick description of the file structure:

-    app                              # This directory contains the code that makes up the app assets                       # Everything in here is automatically copied to the public directory by brunch elm                          # Elm source goes in here, to be compiled by brunch js                           # Any non-elm javascript goes here sass                         # sass stylesheets go here, to be compiled by brunch public                           # This is where brunch puts everything that it compiles, and the brunch server
+    app                              # This directory contains the code that makes up the app. assets                       # Everything in here is automatically copied to the public directory by brunch. elm                          # Elm source goes in here, to be compiled by brunch. js                           # Any non-elm javascript goes here. sass                         # sass stylesheets go here, to be compiled by brunch. public                           # This is where brunch puts everything that it compiles, and the brunch server
-                                     # serves it up from this directory
+                                     # serves it up from this directory.

 To run this app for development, first install all the dependencies.